YeoLab/skipper/README.md

 # Running Skipper with ml options (work in progress)

-Some deep learning rules will benefit from using GPU (temporary solution), the profiles and rules is already updated such fastq to model training to variant interpretation can be run end-to-end.
+Some deep learning rules will benefit from using GPU (temporary solution), the profiles and rules is already updated so that fastq to model training to variant interpretation can be run end-to-end.
 If you are on a different platform, you may consider editing the following parameters in profile or specific rules:
 ```
 # in profile
 set-resources: